actuary492/actuary492.github.io/_posts/  2025-01-20-application-regression.md

 ```
 We see that on the four models above that there is an overlap in explanatory power of "Food", "Decor" and "Service".
 As a result, in models where "Food" and "Decor" are present together alongside "Service", "Service" becomes insignificant but in models where "Food" and "Decor" are not present together, "Service" remains significant. *What we conclude from the above is that there is some kind of dependency between the three variables of "Food", "Decor" and "Service".*

 What can be logical explanation for these dependence?
-It can be said that better "Food" and "Decor" could go hand in hand with better Service.
-As a result, "Food" and "Decor" captured majority of the variation on Price, resulting in "Service" being insignificant.
+It can be said that better "Food" and "Decor" could go hand in hand with better "Service".
+As a result, "Food" and "Decor" captured majority of the variation on "Price", resulting in "Service" being insignificant.

 There are a few solutions to this: